smallpondtom/LiftAndLearn.jl/docs/src/manual/nonintrusive/LnL.md

 # Lift And Learn

-Lift and Learn is a model reduction that allows us to deal with nonlinear PDEs which are not particularly in the form of a Polynomial system.
-This is made possible using the _lifting_ method which introduces an auxiliary variable into the system and lifts the system into a polynomial form.
-This is similar to Koopman theory.
-However, lifting is a direct transformation, whereas Koopman theory is an approximation.

-After lifting the system, the Operator Inference scheme can be applied easily to discovery the reduced operators from data.
+## Overview
+The Lift and Learn method offers a transformative approach to model reduction in nonlinear dynamical systems, especially those not conforming to polynomial structures.

+## Lifting Process
+This method introduces an auxiliary variable, effectively 'lifting' the system into a polynomial framework.
+This direct transformation contrasts with Koopman theory's approximation approach, streamlining the representation of complex dynamics.

+## Operator Inference
+After lifting, the system is compatible with the Operator Inference scheme, facilitating the discovery of simplified models through data-driven techniques.
+This phase is instrumental in deriving interpretable and efficient reduced-order models from intricate dynamical systems.

 For further details on lifting, please see [lifting](../Lift.md).